 I could clearly see the First Class Terminal and walked in its direction.
 The ground floor entrance to the terminal included a closed gate by the entrance from the road and a warning sign about trespassing.
 I could see what looked like the main entrance one level above me, but I didn’t see any direct route to the 2nd level entrance.

-Finding the Right Entrance into the First Class Terminal Frankfurt
+Finding the Right Entrance

 The Lufthansa gate agent was very clear that the airport didn’t want customers to walk over at the street level, so I assumed there had to be an entrance on the ground level.
 As I wondered whether I should just enter the door with the no trespassing sign, the cold wind picked up which encouraged me to just try it and plead ignorance if it set off some kind of security alarm.